FirestormViewer/phoenix-firestorm/indra/newview/linux_tools/client-readme.txt

 SPACENAVIGATOR OR JOYSTICK PROBLEMS?
 See the separate README-linux-joystick.txt file for configuration information.

-PROBLEM 1:- Second Life fails to start up, with a warning on the console like:
+PROBLEM 1:- Firestorm fails to start up, with a warning on the console like:
    'Error creating window.' or
    'Unable to create window, be sure screen is set at 32-bit color' or 'SDL: Couldn't find matching GLX visual.'